Senorita ((G)I-dle song)

 "Senorita" is a song recorded by South Korean girl group (G)I-dle.
 It was released on February 26, 2019, as the title track from the group's second EP I Made (2019).
-A music video for the song was also released on February 26.

 A Japanese version of the song was released on August 26, 2020, for their 2nd Japanese EP Oh My God.
+The song was rerecorded without Soojin for the 2025 EP We Are I-dle.

 Background

 Soyeon worked with Carlos Gorito, a Brazilian TV personality, to express the "Spanish" part of the song in a strong way.

 Composition

-The lyrics were written by member Soyeon, who also served as producer alongside * Big Sancho.
+The lyrics were written by member Soyeon, who also served as producer alongside Big Sancho.
+"Senorita" is a Latina and dance-pop track that recalls "a retro feel in a trendy way" in its production.
+Its incorporates castanets, jazzy brass horns alongside groovy rhythmic strings and sleek electronic effects.
+It also features bass guitar, drums, percussion, piano and brass instruments that "heavily harmonized and reminiscent of "flamenco music".
+In terms of musical notation, the song was written in the key of C minor with a tempo of 120 beats per minute.
+Its lyrics talk about a girl falling in love with a guy at the first sight.
+The girl confidently relaying their emotions to a "Senor," who seemingly chants out the song's title in the post-chorus.